 The official naming ceremony for the Oasis of the Seas took place on 30 November.
 In December, a four-night launch celebration began before leaving Port Everglades in Fort Lauderdale, Florida, on 5 December.

 Finnish Export Credit, a unit of Finnvera, financed 40% of the ship's cost, while BNP Paribas, Nordea Bank and SEB each financed 20%.

 Royal Caribbean ordered the third Oasis class cruise ship in December 2012.
-The new vessel will be built at STX France's St. Nazaire shipyard.
-The construction of the $1.3bn vessel will begin in September 2013 and is expected to be completed by 2016.
+The new vessel is being built at STX France's St. Nazaire shipyard.

 Companies involved in designing Oasis of the Seas

 Initial ship design began in 2004-05 and included a number of designers and architects, such as Atkins Global, NB&D, RTKL, Waterfield Design Group and Wilson Butler Architects.

 Technical information and facilities for the luxury cruise liner

 The vessel has an overall length of 1,181ft (360m), a beam of 154ft (47m), a height above the waterline of 213ft (65m) and a draft of 30ft (9m).
 The ship is powered by eight Wartsila V12 diesel engines generating 17,500hp each.
 The main propulsion system consists of three 20MW azimuthing Asea Brown Boveri Azipods, to give the ship a cruising speed of 20.2kt.